Systems

 Labeling spaces tells your brain it belongs there and the frantic search ends.

-We’ve organized a lot of homes and have come across a number of gift cards, money and items with tags still on them!
+We’ve organized a lot of homes and have come across several gift cards, money, and items with tags still on them!
 I’ve also done it myself where I’ve bought something I already had and going back to the store to return it was too much effort.

 If you’re anything like me, you work hard for your money.
 The last thing I want to do is not take care of it properly.

 How many times have you known you have something but can’t find it?
 More than you care to admit.
 It’s frustrating and you question your sanity.
-There have been times where I’ve changed a label and didn’t re-label it because “I knew what’s in there” when in reality I was guessing.
-Labeling eliminates guessing.
+There have been times when I’ve changed a label and didn’t re-label it because “I knew what’s in there” when in reality I was guessing.

 There are a handful of areas of your home to label, these are the top areas to label based on usage.